mrciolino/wiki-backup/timeline.md

 - Two months of Preparations: After an eventful few days, the party return to Wegate to spend two months preparing for war.
 - During the preparations Spoops and Bazzdos go into the second time chamber.
 Creating the Shard of Divinity.
 - [The Githyanki War](/Events/githyanki-war) and fall of Vlaakith's Empire.
-- Tu'nareth, is now an undead titan corpse controlled by Spoops.
-- The Ithillids Arrive at Tu'narath: As the battle ends and Mortis Lux is in the process of flying back home through their portals, The Ithillids giant creature arrives.
-Simply behilding it melts the minds of any still on that side of the portal.
-Hundreds of Mortis Lux soldiers and Githyanki had their minds obliterated.
-- Tu'narath is teleported into orbit around Mardun, becoming a new moon until it is needed again.
-- The surviving Githyanki are offered refuge by the Githzerai and Mortis Lux.
 - Somehow, Krorg returns to the realm of the living under the persona of the Prophet of Profit.
 - **[Breezye](/characters/breezye)** creates the **[Spaghetti God](/entities/spaghetti-god)**.
 - Zeus travels to the Ithilid flagship to kill the Prophet of Profit.
 Weakened from his duel with Spoops, Zeus' mind is vulnerable to Illithid actions and they convert him into a dark god.
 The new Zeus turns into a floating head with tentacles, and can conjure physical memories as well as erase them permanently.